LongDono/airgradient-esphome/README.md

 your information so it is not hard coded into the device's file.

 ## Prometheus
-This fork will be similar in appearance to my other repository: LongDono/airgradient-prometheus
+This fork will be similar in appearance to my other repository that uses Prometheus for data storage instead: LongDono/airgradient-prometheus